espanso/website/docs/matches/variables.md

 but that's only because the replace value was surrounded by double quotes `"`.
 In those cases, you need to **escape the backslashes** as well.

-That's not needed with [plain or single-qoted scalars](https://yaml-multiline.info/).
+That's not needed with [plain or single-quoted scalars](https://yaml-multiline.info/).
 For example, the following match is valid:

 ```yaml
   - trigger: :hello